venikman/FPF/FPF-Spec.md

   * **definitions and mint/reuse decisions** (new terms, renamed terms, scope claims baked into names, names that are not overloaded and are properly chosen),
   * **cross-context / cross-plane claims** (Bridge hygiene and “sameness” assertions),
   * **SoTA** (when the pattern claims state‑of‑the‑art rather than a popular‑but‑outdated solution or vocabulary),
+  * **modularity and Slot discipline of A.6.5** that provide evolvability of FPF,
+  * **absence of contradictions in a pattern**,
   * **Relations** that define compatibility and impact radius.
-* Treat **low-signal surfaces** as “scan-level” unless they change meaning: headings/formatting, micro-typos, stylistic polish, and non-load-bearing narrative refactors.
+* Treat **low-signal surfaces** as “scan-level” unless they change meaning: headings/formatting, micro-typos, stylistic polish, and non-load-bearing narrative refactors, compliance to deontic RFC.
-* **Do not block semantic review on template defects.** Missing header block fields (E.8 H‑5), missing canonical sections, or a missing footer marker are fixable integrity defects.
+* **Do not block semantic review on template and RFC compliance defects.** Missing header block fields (E.8 H‑5), missing canonical sections, or a missing footer marker are fixable integrity defects.
 Patch them quickly and continue with the load-bearing surface checks in the same run.
-* **Report ordering (impact-first).** In run outputs and remediation patches, prioritize fixes on ontology, semantic and SoTA-related load-bearing surfaces first; group low-signal formatting/typos into a single hunk at the end unless they change meaning.
+* **Report ordering (impact-first).** In run outputs and remediation patches, prioritize fixes on ontology, semantic, modularity and SoTA-related load-bearing surfaces first; group low-signal formatting/typos into a single hunk at the end unless they change meaning.

 #### E.19:4.3 - Add risk-driven profiles

-**PCP‑MOD (Modularity & contradiction hygiene)** — Trigger: the pattern is overloaded or expands obligations/dependencies significantly.
-Checks include: scope hygiene, split/refactor recommendation when warranted, and contradiction scan against neighbor patterns in Relations.
-Pattern should respect balance of coheiseveness and coupling of its content among other patterns in FPF.

 **PCP‑PRAG (Pragmatic utility & adoption)** — Trigger: the pattern is Normative and claims practice guidance.
 Checks include: minimally viable example, non-decorative Consequences/Anti-Patterns, and an explicit “So what?” adoption test.

-**PCP‑REFRESH (Staleness & compatibility refresh)** — Trigger: the run refreshes an existing pattern, or staleness signals are present (e.g., outdated SoTA rows, renamed/superseded Relations targets, terminology drift, or an explicit refresh window in LAT/DRR).
+**PCP‑REFRESH (Staleness & compatibility refresh)** — Trigger: staleness signals are present (e.g., outdated SoTA rows, renamed/superseded Relations targets, terminology drift, or an explicit refresh window in LAT/DRR).
 Checks include:

 * refresh‑sensitive claims are identified (time‑bounded or ecosystem‑bounded) and either (a) updated with post‑2015 evidence **and** matching Solution changes, or (b) explicitly scope‑limited and labeled as historical lineage,